mnurzyns/BakcylProgramowania2021/README.md

-# BakcylProgramowania2021
+# BakcylProgramowania2021-2022
-Project created by trainees of Bakcyl Programowania in 2021.
+Project created by trainers of Bakcyl Programowania in 2021-2022.